BISHT-CODER/Super-Store-Sales-Analysis/README.md

    • Highest sales record in 2014 (Q1) March .

-   • Order volume closely tracked sales performance across all years, confirming that revenue growth was primarily driven by higher demand rater than price increases.
+   • Order volume closely tracked sales performance across all years, confirming that revenue growth was primarily driven by higher demand later than price increases.

    • Monthly sales patterns indicate clear seasonality, with stronger performance during the second half of the year (Q3-Q4).